 Ease of Use

-When testing each panniers ease of use, we had three primary considerations: ergonomics, user-friendliness, and overall satisfaction with the product.
-We paid attention to additional features that were designed to enhance the functionality of the pannier.
+Ease of Use can be distilled into three primary areas of consideration: ergonomics, user-friendliness, and overall satisfaction with the product.
+Though each individual pannier will have subjectively varied scores in all these fields, there were notable patterns among the contenders.
+We paid attention to additional features that were designed to enhance the functionality of the pannier; not all of the time were these additional features handy.
 Furthermore, we took note of how accessibility, visibility, comfortability, and the relative ease of cleaning and/or fixing the bag after use.

 Most of the bags we tested had extra features like shoulder straps, hidden pockets, additional hardware, or reflective materials.
 For the most part, we valued these features and assigned value to them accordingly.
 But in certain cases, these features were superfluous and didn't enhance the overall experience.
 The Green Guru Dutchy and Blackburn Local Cooler, for instance, have shoulder straps that cannot be removed and stowed away.
 In cases like this, we found the additional features to be poorly executed and not worth the trouble.